gefyrahq/gefyra-docker-desktop-extension/README.md

 ## Installation

-Currently the extension is not available on the Docker Marketplace yet.
-Until then you can install it manually:
+Gefyra is available on the Docker Desktop extension [marketplace](https://hub.docker.com/extensions/gefyra/docker-desktop-extension).

+You can also install via command line:

 ```bash
 docker extension install gefyra/docker-desktop-extension:1.1.0